Table of contents

 Responsiveness

-The Kjerag earns top marks for responsiveness – speed, precision, and pure ground feel are the name of the game with the Kjerag.
-With an ultra-low 23.5 mm heel and a razor-thin 17.5 mm forefoot, this shoe has the lowest stack height of any on our list, even beating out the minimalist, zero-drop Altra Lone Peak 9.
+The Nnormal Kjerag 02 earns top marks for responsiveness — speed, precision, and pure ground feel are the name of the game with the Kjerag.
+With an ultra-low 26-millimeter heel and a razor-thin 20-millimeter forefoot, this shoe has one of the lowest stack heights of any on our list.
 The Kjerag keeps our feet locked into every step with just enough lightweight foam for great energy return.

-This shoe does not have a rock plate, so you’ll get a hyper-responsive ride.
-Flexibility through the midsole and outsole offer reliable cornering and toe-offs, making them feel fast on tricky trails.
+This shoe lacks a rock plate, so you’ll get a hyper-responsive ride.
+Flexibility through the midsole and outsole offers reliable cornering and toe-offs, making them feel fast on tricky trails.
 Keep in mind, this shoe does not come with an insole, so every step feels intuitive and agile.
 From technical trails to steep ridges or even rolling hills, the Kjerag feels precise and fast.

 But if you have sensitive feet, need strong arch support, or want a cushioned ride, the Kjerag is likely not your best bet.
 Especially when it comes to casual, easier miles on moderate trails, they can feel like overkill.
-This minimalist design doesn’t have much protection underfoot, and we felt the sharp rocks and uneven sections on tough days.
+This minimalist design offers little protection underfoot, and we felt the sharp rocks and uneven terrain on tough days.
 The slightly stiff sole gives stability on gnarly routes, but it’s not a very forgiving shoe on long, grinding uphills.

 They’re awesome for high-performance, technical settings, but if you’re mostly taking on cruiser trails, the Kjerag might not be the best choice.